-Variables can be passed to the deployment triggered by the Deploy Release step.
+Variables can be passed to the deployment triggered by the Deploy a Release step.
 These will be made available to steps within the child deployment's process, just like regular project variables.
 Variables passed in will override existing variables in the child project if the names collide.

-You may wish to capture information from a deployment triggered by a Deploy Release step, either to be used in the parent process or to be passed to another deployment via another Deploy Release step.
+You may wish to capture information from a deployment triggered by a Deploy a Release step, either to be used in the parent process or to be passed to another deployment via another Deploy a Release step.

-Any output variables generated by a deployment will be captured as output variables on the Deploy Release step which triggered the deployment.
+Any output variables generated by a deployment will be captured as output variables on the Deploy a Release step which triggered the deployment.
 These can then be used by subsequent steps in the process.

 These output variables are captured as variables with the following name pattern:

 Octopus.Action[Deploy Release Step Name].Output.Deployment[Child Step Name].VariableName

 Octopus.Action[Deploy Release Step Name].Output.Deployment[Child Step Name][Machine Name].VariableName